Lucian Freud: Paintings of Stark Humanity

 Reflection detail by Lucian Freud

-Freud is not concerned with creating beauty in his paintings; instead he seeks to densely replicate the shape of the human body and in doing so, show the harshness of life.
+Freud is not concerned with creating beauty in his paintings; no, instead he seeks to densely replicate the shape of the human body and thereby show the harshness of life.